 How a Veterans’ Affairs (VA) Attorney Can Help You

 Disability benefits are available for military veterans who were disabled during their service or as a result of their service.
-In order to qualify, veterans must have a service-related disability rating of 10 percent or more, according to the Department of Veterans’ Affairs (VA).
+To qualify, veterans must have a service-related disability rating of 10 percent or more, according to the Department of Veterans Affairs (VA).
 Veterans must also have been discharged under circumstances other than a dishonorable discharge.
 Typically, these benefits range from $127 to $3,000 per month and you may be eligible for increased benefits if your disability is “very severe.”

 - World War I

 - World War II: December 7, 1941, through December 31, 1946

 - Korean War: June 27, 1950, through January 31, 1955